-Rajat Kharbanda, senior consultant at 6Wresearch, outlines how rising infrastructure investments, government regulations and upcoming mega events are driving the GCC fire safety market
+Rajat Kharbanda, the senior consultant at 6Wresearch, outlines how rising infrastructure investments, government regulations, and upcoming mega-events are driving the GCC fire safety market

 Fire safety equipment is the core building block in modern building infrastructure.
 The growing number of high-rise buildings, the increasing number of fire incidents, stringent government regulations, and the rise in public and private building infrastructures have spurred the market for fire safety equipment across the Gulf Cooperation Council (GCC).

 According to 6Wresearch, the GCC Fire Safety Market touched $1.1 billion in 2015, registering marginal growth over 2014 due to a decline recorded primarily in the Saudi Arabian market.

 The market growth previously estimated in 2015 was in double digits, but that was significantly downgraded to single digits in recent updates, due to weak economic conditions.
 Various projects have been halted in Saudi Arabia, and there was a sharp decline in the number of new construction contracts in the first half of 2016.

 This factor has had a significant impact on the growth of the entire GCC fire safety market.
 The market is forecast to grow at a compound annual growth rate (CAGR) of around 8% during 2016-2022.

 Saudi Arabia will maintain its market leadership, followed by the UAE, over the next six years.
 The UAE and Qatar are anticipated to be the key driving countries for the growth of the GCC region overall, due to upcoming mega-events such as Dubai Expo 2020 and the 2022 World Cup in Qatar.
 More than $350 billion will be invested to build the supporting infrastructure for these upcoming events.